 Provision for the development and learning of children from birth to 5 years is guided by the Early Years Foundation Stage.
-Our provision reflects the four overarching principles of the Statutory Framework for the Early Years Foundation Stage:
+Our provision reflects the four overarching principles of the Statutory Framework for the Early Years Foundation Stage (DfE 2021):

-• A Unique Child

-Every child is a unique child who is constantly learning and can be resilient, capable, confident and self-assured.

-• Positive Relationships

-Children learn to be strong and independent through positive relationships.

-• Enabling Environments

-Children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interests and needs and help them to build their learning over time.
-Children benefit from a strong partnership between educators, parents and/or carers.

-Learning and Development

-Children develop at different rates.
+- A Unique Child - Every child is a unique child who is constantly learning and can be resilient, capable, confident and self-assured. - Positive Relationships Children learn to be strong and independent through positive relationships. - Enabling Environments - Children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interests and needs and help them to build their learning over time.
+Children benefit from a strong partnership between practitioners, parents and/or carers. - Learning and Development Children develop and learn in different ways and at different rates.
 The framework covers the education and care of all children in early years provision including children with special educational needs and disabilities (SEND).